Last updated on August 8, 2020

 It’s time to wake up.

-Stop blindly following the narrative and American Dream and use your head.
+Stop blindly accepting the 30-year mortgage cultural paradigm and use your head.

-Every human’s objective in life is to align with their soul and express its desires.
+Every one of us has the moral obligation in life to align with our souls and express its desires.
 This is how we become our authentic selves.

-But if we are running around to pay the mortgage, car loans, credit card debt to fund LIFE, how well are we connecting with our souls to listen and understand its authentic desires?
+But if we are running around to pay the mortgage, car loans, credit card debt to fund everyday life, how will we have time to connect with our souls and learn its authentic desires?

 For a $180,000 loan at 5%, you’ll pay $168k in interest.
 The same loan for a 15-year mortgage will only cost you $76k in interest payments.